-Section 17(a) of the Exchange Act states that registered broker-dealers "shall make and keep for prescribed periods such records, furnish such copies thereof, and make and disseminate such reports as the [SEC], by rule, prescribes as necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of this title."11 Rule 17a-3 and Rule 17a-4 under the Exchange Act provide for minimum requirements with respect to the records that registered broker-dealers must make and how long those records and other documents relating to a broker-dealer's business must be kept.12
+Section 17(a) of the Exchange Act states that registered broker-dealers "shall make and keep for prescribed periods such records, furnish such copies thereof, and make and disseminate such reports as the [SEC], by rule, prescribes as necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of this title."
+Rule 17a-3 and Rule 17a-4 under the Exchange Act provide for minimum requirements with respect to the records that registered broker-dealers must make and how long those records and other documents relating to a broker-dealer's business must be kept.
+12 sary or appropriate in the public interest or for the protection of investors."13 Rule 204-2 under the Advisers Act requires registered investment advisers to make and keep true, accurate books and records in connection with their investment advisory business.14

-2. Examinations of Registered Investment Advisers.
-Section 204 of the Advisers Act authorizes the SEC to conduct "at any time, or from time to time, . . . such reasonable periodic, special, or other examinations . . . as the [SEC] deems necessary or appropriate in the public interest or for the protection of investors."13
+Examinations of Registered Investment Advisers

+Section 204 of the Investment Advisers Act of 1940 ("Advisers Act") authorizes the SEC to conduct "at any time, or from time to time,...such reasonable periodic, special, or other examinations...as the [SEC] deems neces-